moaazmedhat/BMI-Calculator-OOP/README.md

 # BMI-Calculator-OOP

-A simple BMI Calculator built using Object-Oriented programming (C#)
+A simple Body Mass Index Calculator built using Object-Oriented Programming in Java.
+This project was created during my first year at university as part of an OOP course.

+## Features
+- Input weight and height
+- Calculate BMI
+- Categorize results (Underweight, Normal, Overweight, Obese)

+## Technologies
+- Java
+- Object-Oriented Programming (OOP)